benaston/interview-stuff/test5.md

 ## Test5

 *Here is a controller with an action that is invoked when a log-in form is submitted.
-Can you think of a pattern that might improve the user’s experience when using the browser back button?*
+Can you think of a change that could be made to this implementation that might improve the user’s experience when using the browser back button?*

 ```C#
 public class SessionController : Controller